"We get up every day and think, How are we going to help physicians today?"... Read More

 So much of a quality health care experience is dependent upon a team approach from seasoned professionals, especially in a time of great change for the health care industry.

 As the University of Utah Medical Group, we pride ourselves in offering compassionate, expert care for any health situation in which a patient may turn to us for help.
 We offer a patient-centered, quality experience in which our physicians are easily accessible.

 Our practices thrive in a dynamic, collaborative environment where nurses, medical technicians, practitioners and other medical professionals work together to meet population health management challenges today and in the future.

 We are proud to serve our communities.
 We take pride in being part of University of Utah Health.

-The Utah Department of Health recognized U of U Health's community clinics earlier this month for their efforts to treat & care for patients with high blood pressure....
+The Utah Department of Health recognized U of U Health's community clinics for their efforts to treat & care for patients with high blood pressure. ...
 Read More

 Internal research by the Medical Group has shown that physicians prefer to learn about the electronic health record from other physicians....
 Read More

 Project CORE is one of those rare programs that excites specialists and primary care physicians alike....
 Read More